 If the credit-control server determines that no further control is needed for the service, it MAY include the result code indicating that the credit-control is not applicable (e.g., if the service is free of charge).
-This result code at command level implies that the credit-control session is to be terminated.
+This result code, at the command level, implies that the credit-control session is to be terminated.

-The Credit-Control-Answer message MAY also include the Final-Unit-Indication AVP to indicate that the answer message contains the final

-Hakala, et al. Standards Track [Page 22] units for the service.
-After the end user has consumed these units, the Diameter credit-control-client MUST behave as described in section 5.6.
+The Credit-Control-Answer message MAY also include the Final-Unit-Indication AVP or the QoS-Final-Unit-Indication AVP to indicate that the Answer message contains the final units for the service.
+After the end user has consumed these units, the Diameter Credit-Control client MUST behave as described in Section 5.6.

-This document defines two different approaches to perform the first interrogation to be used in different network architectures.
-The first approach uses credit-control messages after the user's authorization and authentication takes place.
-The second approach uses service specific authorization messages to perform the first interrogation during the user's authorization/authentication phase, and credit-control messages for the intermediate and final interrogations.
-If an implementation of the credit-control client supports both the methods, determining which method to use SHOULD be configurable.
+This document defines two different approaches for performing the first interrogation to be used in different network architectures.
+The first approach uses credit-control messages after the user's authorization and authentication take place.
+The second approach uses (1) service-specific authorization messages to perform the first interrogation during the user's authorization/authentication phase and (2) credit-control messages for the intermediate and final interrogations.
+If an implementation of the credit-control client supports both methods, determining which method to use SHOULD be configurable.

-In service environments such as the Network Access Server (NAS), it is desired to perform the first interrogation as part of the authorization/authentication process for the sake of protocol efficiency.
+In service environments such as NAS environments, it is desired to perform the first interrogation as part of the authorization/ authentication process for the sake of protocol efficiency.
 Further credit authorizations after the first interrogation are performed with credit-control commands defined in this specification.
-Implementations of credit-control clients operating in the mentioned environments SHOULD support this method.
-If the credit-control server and AAA server are separate physical entities, the service element sends the request messages to the AAA server, which then issues an appropriate request or proxies the received request forward to the credit-control server.
+Implementations of credit-control clients operating in the environments mentioned in this document SHOULD support this method.
+If the credit-control server and AAA server are separate physical entities, the Service Element sends the request messages to the AAA server, which then issues an appropriate request or proxies the received request forward to the credit-control server.

-In other service environments, such as the 3GPP network and some SIP scenarios, there is a substantial decoupling between registration/access to the network and the actual service request (i.e., the authentication/authorization is executed once at registration/access to the network and is not executed for every service event requested by the subscriber).
+In other service environments, such as the 3GPP network and some SIP scenarios, there is a substantial decoupling between registration/ access to the network and the actual service request (i.e., the authentication/authorization is executed once during registration/ access to the network and is not executed for every service event requested by the subscriber).
 In these environments, it is more appropriate to perform the first interrogation after the user has been authenticated and authorized.
-The first, the intermediate, and the final interrogations are executed with creditcontrol commands defined in this specification.
+The first, intermediate, and final interrogations are executed with credit-control commands defined in this specification.